 Up-to-date financials: keeping an up-to-date account of your business’ financial records is essential.
 If you need to make a claim for loss of trade through your Business Interruption cover, you will need to provide accurate financial records demonstrating how much your business is earning.

-Now, Qantas Business Rewards members who purchase a new business insurance policy through BizCover, can earn 1 Qantas Point per $1 spent, and if you purchase before 2020 you could earn double points*.
+Now, Qantas Business Rewards members who purchase a new business insurance policy through BizCover, can earn 1 Qantas Point per $1 spent*.

 The information provided is general only and should not be relied upon as advice.
 As with any insurance, cover will be subject to the terms, conditions and exclusions contained in the policy wording.
 BizCover™ Pty Ltd (ABN 68 127 707 975; AFSL 501769). © 2019 BizCover

-* A business must be a Qantas Business Rewards Member to earn Qantas Points for their business.
+* A business must be a Qantas Business Rewards member to earn Qantas Points for their business.
 A one-off join fee of $89.50 including GST normally applies, however this will be waived for BizCover customers.
 Membership and Qantas Points are subject to Qantas Business Rewards Terms and Conditions.
-BizCover customers will earn 1 Qantas Point for every $1 spent on all new business insurance policies, up to a maximum of 10,000 points per policy.
-Qantas Points for business are offered under the BizCover Terms and Conditions.
+Subject to any applicable special offer alterations, BizCover customers will earn 1 Qantas Point for every $1 spent on all new business insurance policies, up to a maximum of 10,000 points per policy.
+Qantas Points for business are offered under the BizCover Terms and ConditionsOpens external site.
 Any claims in relation to Qantas Points under this offer must be made directly to BizCover.
-Qantas Points will be credited to the Members’ Business Rewards account within 100 days of purchase.
+Qantas Points will be credited to the member's Business Rewards account within 100 days of purchase.
 A customer is only eligible to receive points if they have purchased directly through BizCover (not through a referral or white label partner) and not used any discount or promotional code in making the purchase.
-Qantas Business Rewards members will earn 2 Qantas Points per $1 when they purchase a new business insurance policy before 31 December 2019.
-Qantas Points will be credited to the members’ Business Rewards account within 100 days of purchase.
-Any claims in relation to Qantas Points under this offer must be made directly to BizCover.